snabble/snabble-ios-sdk/README.md

 ## Requirements

-- Requires Xcode 12.5 or above
+- Requires Xcode 15.4 or above
+- Requires iOS 17.0 or above
 - See [Package.swift](Package.swift) for supported platform versions.

 ### Installing from Xcode